loxelheim/22_5-HTML-Page/README.md

 # 22_5-HTML-Page
-Simple HTML page for educational purpose
+Simple HTML and CSS page for educational purposes.
+It features a simple introduction section, an Audiobook section and an inactive Contact Form.

 ## Mindestanforderungen:
 ### HTML: